mastodon-sc/mastodon-documentation/docs/partC/tomancak/spatialtrackmatching.md

 This approach is more dynamic and works even if the embryos rotate during the recording.
 It starts with the correspondence between the initial root cells (e.g., A ↔ A, B ↔ B, C ↔ C, D ↔ D).

 For each root cell (e.g., cell A), instead of extracting a fixed position vector.
-We extrac a position vector by timepoint which will be denoted as P(A,X,t), where A is the cell, X is the embrbryo and t is the timepoint.
-If the timepoint t is between the appearance of the cell A and there cell division P(A,X,t) will simple denote the position vector of the cell A. Afterwards when the cell divided into two daugther cells it will be the average position of the two daugther cells of cell A at that time point.
-When the daugter cell divide further it will simply be the average position of all the descendants of cell A at the time point in embryo A.
+We extract a position vector by timepoint which will be denoted as P(A,X,t), where A is the cell, X is the embryo and t is the timepoint.
+If the timepoint t is between the appearance of the cell A and its cell division, P(A,X,t) will simply denote the position vector of the cell A. Afterwards when the cell has divided into two daugther cells, it will be the average position of the two daugther cells of cell A at that time point.
+When the daughter cells divide further, it will simply be the average position of all the descendants of cell A at the time point in embryo A.

 This approach gives us a position for each initial cell at each timepoint for both embryos.
 So for our example we would have:
 - for embryo X: P(A,X,t), P(B,X,t), P(C,X,t), P(D,X,t)